museresearch/museresearch.github.io/bios/cho.md

 permalink: /people/sumin-cho/
 ref: grinberg.jpg
 ---
-Ethan is an undergraduate student majoring in computer science and advertising.
-He uses computational methods, including NLP and data science, for research in media psychology.
-He is currently investigating how algorithms affect how we receive and process news.
+Sumin is an undergraduate student majoring in computer science and advertising.
+He has created this website.